Tomato Ramen Noodles with Meatballs

 I decided to top this tomato ramen with meatballs.
 I was being lazy (or am I just a busy working mom with a toddler?), so I bought a bag of frozen meatballs this time around.

-If I had more time, maybe on a weekend afternoon, I might make some Korean meatballs or General Tso’s meatballs for this meatball ramen.
+If I had more time, maybe on a weekend afternoon, I might make some Korean style meatballs or General Tso’s meatballs for this meatball ramen.

 I also sliced up some radishes, green onions and jalapeños (pickling jalapeños would be great for extra flavor) to go on top of the ramen.